jasongrimes/grimesit-mm/_pages/services.md

 ![full](/assets/images/feature-development-ltr.jpg){: .full}

-Grimes IT develops web applications.
+Grimes IT specializes in web application development--building software applications that run on the web.
-Converting ideas into products through code, in a sense creating something from nothing.
-That's the main value proposition.

 So what is the "full stack"?
 Think of a web app as being stacked together